 TIP: Seeds generally like to be covered by as much soil as they are thick.
 Make sure small seeds are only slightly covered with soil, otherwise they won’t be able to push up through when they sprout.

-Using seed raising mix or potting soil to grow seeds
+Using seed raising mix to grow seeds

-Seed starting mix is very similar to potting soil but doesn’t have all of the larger pieces in it.
+Seed raising mix is very similar to potting soil but doesn’t have all of the larger pieces in it.
 Think of it like sieved potting soil.
 It generally won’t have any added fertilizer as the seeds have all the food they need inside them to sprout.

 This also encourages the seeds to send their roots down deeper in the soil and will grow a healthier root system.
 Because there are little nutrients in the soil, it is important to plant your seeds out in a normal potting mix as they grow bigger.